backblaze-b2-samples/b2-iconik-plugin/README.md

 * Remove proxy files from LucidLink

-If you wish to create just two custom actions, and you need a different list of format names from the default, `ORIGINAL` and `PPRO_PROXY`, you can set the format names via an environment variable.
+If you wish to create just two custom actions, and you need a different list of format names from the default, `ORIGINAL` and `PPRO_PROXY`, you can set the format names as a comma-separated list in an environment variable.
 For example, to have the plugin add/remove just Premiere Pro proxy files, you would use:

 ```dotenv
 FORMAT_NAMES=PPRO_PROXY